Why the perpetrator would be caught faster today thanks to new technology

 This has positive consequences for investigations: The radio cells are smaller.
 "If an antenna is close to the crime scene, an antenna search with 5G produces significantly fewer hits," explains Ruef.
 For the police, this means fewer people who need to be checked - and a quicker narrow-down.
 "5G enables a more precise location."

 However, the progress is not only in the infrastructure, but also in the police processes.
-"The antenna search is no longer a special tactic that someone has to suggest first," says Ruef.
+"Antenna searches are no longer a special tactic that someone has to suggest first," says Ruef.
 "It is standard."
 This is also confirmed by figures from surveillance practice: the tools are being used more frequently and more routinely.

 AI helps to localize photos